adamsilver/fdpb/04-a-login-form.md

 This point of view shouldn't be surprising given that the technique is founded on assumptions that not only break convention, but also take control away from the user.

 In this case, there's just no good reason for it.
-And splitting up a text box into threee sepearate ones is also unnecessary.
+And splitting up a text box into three is unnecessary.
 A single, clearly-labelled text box lets users type three characters freely.

 ![Single field vs three inputs](./images/04/single-field.png)